progbits/opa-rbac/README.md

 ### Example

-Given the following fictional RBAC database with 2 projects, 2 users, 2 roles and 2 permissions per role:
+The following fictional RBAC database describes a configuration with 2 projects (Foo and Bar), 2 users (John and Sally), 2 roles (account-manager and finance-manager) and 2 permissions per role:

 ```sql
 INSERT INTO rbac_project(id, name)